Isaac Bonewits: Accusations of sexual assault

-In 2018, accusations of sexual abuse against a minor rose against ADF founder Bonewits relating to his relationship with Moira Greyland when she was six years old.
-Greyland said in her book, 'The Last Closet: the Dark Side of Avalon':
+In 2018, Moira Greyland (daughter of Marion Zimmer Bradley and Walter Breen) accused Bonewits of sexually abusing her when she was six years old.
+Greyland wrote in her book, 'The Last Closet: the Dark Side of Avalon':

 Some people called him the Pagan pope […] I hated Isaac, and refused to be in the same room with him, even if the only way I could articulate my objections to him was to say 'he tickled me'.

 In light of this accusation, ADF, the lead pagan organization that Issac Bonewits founded, removed his name from their website and repudiated him.

 To preserve the health of our organization, we must cut out the blight that is Isaac Bonewits’ legacy.
 We sever the ties both historical and spiritual that bind us to him.
 For his actions against children, Isaac Bonewits will no longer be named as a beloved ancestor of ADF, nor is he welcome at our sacred fire.

 May his memory and his dark actions fade with the rising of the sun.